mattriley/node-module-composer/README.md

 # Module Composer

 Bring order to chaos.
-Level up your JS application architecture with Module Composer.
-A tiny but powerful module composition utility based on functional dependency injection.
+Level up your JS application architecture with Module Composer, a tiny but powerful module composition utility based on functional dependency injection.

 Why is it so common for JavaScript applications these days (backend _and_ frontend) to be organised and reasoned about in terms of scripts and files, and navigated via a convoluted maze of file imports?